Squelsh84/milestone-UFO/README.md

 * When trying to push my sidebar image to Git and setting the relative file path, it turned out the file path was corrupt i.e "static/  images/static/images/sidebar.png".
 To fix this I had to remove the image and rename it, then push it again to Git.
 After this is      seemed to work fine.

+* My sidebar after testing was not fixing to the side and creating large areas of blank text.
+To fix this I changed the sidebar to an   overlay sidebar which resolved th issue.